TankardYegga/TankardYegga/README.md

 - 🌱 I’m currently learning **Machine Learning System， Distributed System，and System Security**
 - 💬 Ask me about **Python, Java and Machine Learning**
 - 📫 How to reach me: levinforward@163.com or tankardyegga （WeChatAccount）
+- 💬 My MBTI type is INTP, my understanding of which is in my passage
+     - I like reading detective series (include elements like reasoning, crimes, and mysteries) and interesting non-fiction books (about mental models, black humors, brain science and intersring psychology).
+    - I write to inspire my logical sparks.
+    - I enjoy running, fast walking and playing badminton.
+    - I like making interesting new friends and having discussion on valuable issues.

 -------